19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Economy/Detailed Price Master List.md

 ## Priest

+If used for healing magic, treat any die rolls as their maximums.

 | Holy Service                         |    Time | Cost |
 | ------------------------------------ | ------: | ---: |
 | Holy Spell, 1st Level                |         |  200 |